plausible/docs/docs/google-tag-manager.md

 Google Tag Manager script is blocked (or shimmed) by several browsers including Brave, Firefox and [Safari](https://plausible.io/blog/safari-privacy-report) and many browser extensions.
 This means that any scripts you're using with Google Tag Manager will be blocked too by a certain percentage of your visitors.

-Plausible integrated without GTM or by using [our proxy](/proxy/introduction.md) will be blocked by fewer people which means you will get more accurate stats if you use Plausible without GTM
+Plausible integrated without GTM or by using [our proxy](/proxy/introduction.md) will be blocked by fewer people which means you will get more accurate stats if you use Plausible without GTM.